Wikia/guidelines/Process/Pull-Requests.md

 Pull request guidelines are a foundational step towards better software development practices.
-Pull request guidelines will nurture a culture of of broader peer review and lower friction across groups and services.
+Pull request guidelines will nurture a culture of broader peer review and lower friction across groups and services.

 ## Guidelines